christopherAlberts/Hide_secret_text_in_a_message/README.md

 ## How to run the program:

-* Download a Python IDE like Tonny: https://thonny.org/
+* Download a Python IDE like Pycharm: https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=windows&code=PCC

-* Once Tonny is installed open a new file and copy the following code into it:
+* Once Pycharm is installed open a new file and copy the following code into it:

 ```python